AppPETs/developer-guidelines/BestPractices.md

 #### Use a secure connection for communication between client and server.

 Storage space is assigned per-origin, but intruders can use DNS spoofing to access user's data.
-SSL should be used as prevention.
+TLS should be used as prevention.

 #### Store as little sensitive information on the client-side as possible.